 - Psychological therapies.

-Most people with MS will be able to continue to walk and function at their work for many years after their diagnosis.
-The majority of people diagnosed with MS will not need to use a wheelchair on a regular basis.
+Many people with MS will be able to continue to walk and function at their work for many years after their diagnosis.

 However, some people with MS do become disabled over time, and a minority become severely disabled.

 The treatment of MS is a rapidly developing area of medicine.
-The research into newer and better disease-modifying treatments brings a great deal of hope that the outlook for people with MS will continue to improve in the future.
+The research into newer and better disease-modifying treatments brings a great deal of hope that the outlook for people with MS will continue to improve in the future and hopefully slow the progress of symptoms.
 The specialist who knows your case can give more accurate information about the outlook for your particular situation.

 Further reading and references